 As a reminder, the suit of cups is driven by feminine energy and channels the power of emotions and feelings in every shape and form.
 Scholars and academics have connected the suit of cups to the classical element of water, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the King of Cups
+Minor Arcana: Positive elements of King of Cups

 The King of Cups in the Rider Waite Smith tarot deck is an adult man on a throne floating directly on the water, with no land anywhere on the card illustration.
 The fish on the left and the boat on the right quickly shatter any doubts about the location of the throne.
 (As a matter of note, in his Pictorial Key to the Tarot Waite described the fish on the left side of the arcana